Semigroups of isometries of the hyperbolic plane: Two-generator semigroups

 Given a hyperbolic M\"obius transformation $f$, we define, as usual, $\alpha_f$ and $\beta_f$ to be the attracting and repelling fixed points of $f$, respectively.
 If $f$ is parabolic, then we define $\alpha_f$ and $\beta_f$ to both be the fixed point of $f$.
 Suppose now that $f$ and $g$ are two M\"obius transformations, each either parabolic or hyperbolic, with no fixed points in common.
 We say that $f$ and $g$ are \emph{antiparallel} if neither one of the two closed intervals with end points $\alpha_f$ and $\alpha_g$ is mapped strictly inside itself by both $f$ and $g$.
 If $f$ and $g$ are parabolic or hyperbolic and \emph{not} antiparallel, then $\langle f,g\rangle$ is a Schottky semigroup, so it is semidiscrete and inverse free.

-Figure~\ref{fgc} shows configurations of antiparallel M\"obius transformations $f$ and $g$.
+Figure~\ref{fgc} shows configurations of antiparallel M\"obius transformations $f$ and $g$ in the disc model of the hyperbolic plane.
 Each hyperbolic transformation is represented by a directed hyperbolic line, corresponding to its directed axis, and each parabolic transformation is represented by a directed horocycle, corresponding to an invariant directed horocycle of the transformation based at its fixed point.
 The illustration on the far right, of two hyperbolic transformations, explains the terminology `antiparallel'.

 Figure~\ref{fgd} shows configurations of parabolic or hyperbolic M\"obius transformations $f$ and $g$ that have no common fixed points and that are not antiparallel.

 Recall from the introduction the cross ratio